How to Buy in Boise's Hot Market

 Bidding wars, rent backs, cash offers, and short closings have become the norm in the Valley.
 Many buyers can become quickly disappointed after making an offer, and a good one, only to find out they were outbid or didn't get their offer in on time.

-This short tutorial outlines some of the best practices when buying a home that can make one offer stand out from another.
-It covers a successful plan of attack to get an offer accepted when multiple offers are at play.
+This short tutorial outlines some of the best practices when buying a home that can make one offer stand out from another when multiple offers are at play.
 After watching the video above come back to the article for some helpful home buying in Boise tips:

 1. Get your financing in order before you start home shopping.
 This is essential and can save you a lot of time and frustration.
 True, it's not as fun as looking online at Zillow or your realtor's MLS portal, but its a must.
 Once you know how much you can afford then the shopping begins, but make sure to go with a local Idaho lender when possible.
 Seller's and their Real Estate Agents often feel more confident accepting an offer of a buyer that is using a reputable local lender for their financing.
 You may have a great offer, but with an out of state lender or large corporate financial institution as your lender you risk having your offer passed over.

-4. As a realtor working often with buyers I dig as much as possible, before writing an offer, to try to really understand what the seller is looking for in an offer.
-Not all Seller's agents will give you the information, but in most cases, you can get an idea of why one offer would stand out over another.
+4. Hire a real estate professional with experience helping Buyers be successful.
+You may have everything in order, but if your agent doesn't find out the right information about what the sellers are looking for you may end up not making the right offer.
+As a realtor working often with buyers I dig as much as possible, before writing an offer, to try to really understand what the seller is looking for in an offer.
 Is timing the key factor?
 Price?
 Do the sellers need to rent back the house while they shop for their own house?
 There are a lot of little things that you can include in an offer to make your offer the best choice for the seller.

 Would you like to know how to start your own home buying process in Boise and the surrounding area?
 I've been successfully helping individuals and families buy in the area for several years and have a fantastic success rate of getting buyers offers accepted on their first or second attempt.
 Give me a call and let's start your search.
 (208) 509-9122.